nderonsart/Gym-Reinforcement-Learning/README.md

-# Q-Learning
+# Reinforcement Learning

-Some algorithms using Q Learning to resolve OpenAI Gym problems
+Some algorithms using Reinforcement Learning to solve OpenAI Gym problems